 JAMES PILCHER

-DIRECTOR and PRINCIPAL
+DIRECTOR and FOUNDER

-Nominated NSW ARB No. 10030
+Nominated Architect James Pilcher NSW ARB No.10030

-NSW Licensed Contractor: 272736C
+NSW Licensed Contractor No.272736C

-Certificate IV, Building and Construction Master of Architecture
+Master of Architecture Certificate IV, Building and Construction

 A+ Member, Australian Institute of Architects Member, Master Builders Association Member, Association of Professional Builders